ygorcosta/wedeploy.com/ui/src/pages/docs/intro/environment-variables.md

 ## What's next?

-Each WeDeploy service has a set of pre-defined environment variables, you can learn more about it by visiting them individually:
+Some WeDeploy services have pre-defined environment variables, you can learn more about it by visiting them individually:

 * [**Auth Environment Variables**](/docs/auth/environment-variables.html)
 * [**Email Environment Variables**](/docs/email/environment-variables.html)